FRC830/cpp-practice/31_recursive_factorial/problem.md

 1) A stop condition (The first row in the movie theater)
 2) A recursive call (Adding one to the result of the dude in front)

-This example is of course, useless because we know what row we are in with the int parameter.
+This example is, of course, useless because we know what row we are in with the int parameter.

 ```cpp
 int whatRowAmI(int row) {